Getting A Driving Licence With A Disability

 Driving Mobility is a network of independent organisations that offer information, advice and assessment to people who want to gain or retain independence through driving.

 If you do choose to lease a car through Motability, many of the common adaptations can be fitted to the car at no extra cost.
-Comprehensive insurance for two drivers, RAC breakdown cover, road tax, tyre cover, windscreen damage cover and servicing and maintenance is all included for 3 years.
+Comprehensive insurance for up to three drivers, RAC breakdown cover, road tax, tyre cover, windscreen damage cover and servicing and maintenance is all included for 3 years.